lcbathtissue/IOT_Project/README.md

+# My Django Project

+This is a Django project that [brief description].

-# IOT Project (Assignment 3)
+# My Django Project

-This is a Django project that takes photoresistor sensor readings from and Arduino and sends them to a Raspberry Pi using a bluetooth module and is then presented using a Django webserver.
+This is a Django project that [brief description].

 ## Project Structure